kaye5/kaye5/README.md

 ### Hi there 👋
 I'm Kevin a Software Enginner focused mainly on web development as backend.
-- Daily languages: Java, Javascript, and Python.
+- Daily languages: Go and Jaavascript.
-- Daily diet: NoSQL or SQL Database, Spring Boot, React, Express, Cloud Computing.
+- Daily diet: Backend Dev.
 - 🔭 ex-intern as Software Engineer at PT Bank Central Asia
+- 🌱 I’m currently learning and figuring out IoT world

 <!--
 **kaye5/kaye5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.